Life Sciences ISO 45001 – Occupational Health and Safety Management Systems (OHSMS)

 This new standard emphasizes top management's responsibility and accountability for its OHSMS.
 This is to ensure that ultimate responsibility cannot be delegated to health and safety or other managers within an organization.

 The standard requires an organization to ensure that outsourced processes affecting its OHSMS are defined and controlled.
-When outsourced products are supplied under the control of the organization, supplier and contractor risk must be managed effectively.
+When outsourced products and/or services supplied are under the control of the organization, supplier and contractor risk must be managed effectively.

 The term "documented information" is used instead of "documents and records", which was present in OHSAS 18001.
 Evidence from processed information not held in a formal document system, such as electronic information held on smart phones and tablets, will now be accepted.